4th Filmfare Awards Marathi

 The 4th Filmfare Marathi Awards is a ceremony, presented by Jio, honored the best Indian Marathi-language films of 2017.

 Muramba led the ceremony with 15 nominations, followed by Ringan with 14 nominations, Hrudayantar with 12 nominations, and Ti Saddhya Kay Karte with 11 nominations.

 Muramba won 6 awards, including Best Actor, Best Supporting Actress, Best Female Debut and Best Debut Director, followed by Ringan with 5 awards, and Kachcha Limbo and Faster Fene with 4 awards each.

 Prasad Oak received dual nominations for Best Director and Best Debut Director for Kachcha Limbo, winning for the former.

 Ceremony

-It was held at Bombay Convention & Exhibition Centre, Goregaon, the 4th Filmfare Marathi Awards honored the films released in 2017.
-At a press conference helmed by editor of Filmfare magazine, revealed Jio as the title sponsor.
+It was held on 27 September 2018 at Bombay Convention & Exhibition Centre, Goregaon, the 4th Filmfare Marathi Awards honored the films released in 2017.
+At a press conference helmed by editor of Filmfare magazine, Jio was revealed as the title sponsor.
 Actors Amey Wagh and Suvrat Joshi were announced as the co-hosts, while singers Bela Shende, Swapnil Bandodkar, and actors Prajakta Mali, Vaidehi Parashurami and Amruta Khanvilkar performed during the event.
 Bollywood actors Bhumi Pednekar, Kartik Aaryan and Urmila Matondkar were also present at the event.
-It took place on 27 September 2018.